 Critically, the dataset which underpins the nAMD registry has been endorsed by the International Consortium for Health Outcomes Measurement (ICHOM) as the preferred minimum dataset for Macular Degeneration and the FRB! system as the preferred tool to collect this data.

-The nAMD registry has been implemented successfully in public and private health settings in New South Wales, Victoria, Queensland, Western Australia, South Australia, the ACT and Tasmania, and internationally in New Zealand, Switzerland and Singapore .
-A pilot is being trialed currently in the Netherlands and anticipated to expand to Belgium, France, Germany and Spain.
+The nAMD registry has been implemented successfully in public and private health settings in New South Wales, Victoria, Queensland, Western Australia, South Australia, the ACT and Tasmania.
+Internationally, the project has a strong presence in New Zealand, Singapore and a few countries in Europe, such as Switzerland, the Netherlands, the UK, Spain, France and Austria.

 The web-based user interface has been designed to enable clinicians and delegated authorities (e.g. practice administrators) to enter patient information quickly and easily.
 Patient records can be set up in 30 seconds and updated for each patient visit in 15 seconds.